acs_docs

 /nethome/username

-Entering the ls command without arguments (as shown below) lists the contents of the current directory.
-If this is your first connection to Pegasus, your home directory may be empty.
-Directories can be distinguished from files by the leading d in file permissions.
+Running the ls command without any arguments displays the contents of your current directory.
+Note: if this is your first login, your home directory may appear empty.
+Items that begin with a d in their permissions are directories.

 [username@pegasus ~]$ ls